-Now that you have an overview of what each component on your microscope is for, you can follow this step-by-step procedure to help you get started using it.
+Now that you have an overview of how to use each component on your microscope, follow this step-by-step procedure to help you get started using it.

-- Set the microscope on a tabletop or other flat sturdy surface where you will have plenty of room to work.
-Plug the power cord into an outlet, making sure that the excess cord is out of the way so no one can trip over it or pull it off of the table. - 2.
-Flip the switch to turn on your microscope's light source and then turn the disc diaphragm to the largest hole, which allows the greatest amount of light through.
-The holes are numbered; number 5 is the largest.
-You will see the number on the part of the disc that is visible beyond the edge of the stage.
+Set the microscope on a tabletop or other flat sturdy surface where you will have plenty of room to work.
+Plug the power cord into an outlet, making sure that the excess cord is out of the way so no one can trip over it or pull it off of the table.

-- Rotate the nosepiece to the lowest-power (4x) objective.
+- Flip the switch to turn on your microscope's light source and then turn the disc diaphragm to the largest hole (number 5), which allows the greatest amount of light through.
+On MI-4100DXL, open the iris diaphragm to the fully open position. - Rotate the nosepiece to the lowest-power (4x) objective.
 You will hear a click when it is properly in place.
 Always start with the lowest power: it is easiest to scan a slide at a low setting, as you have a larger field of view. - 4.
 Turn the coarse focus knob to move the stage down (away) from the objective lens as far as possible. - 5.
 Set a microscope slide (coverslip facing up) in place under the stage clips.
-A prepared slide works best when you do this for the first time.
+A prepared slide works best the first time.
 (If you do not have a prepared slide, place a strand of colored yarn or thread on a blank slide and place a coverslip over it.)
-Move the slide until the specimen is under the objective lens. - 6.
-Adjust the larger coarse focus knob until the specimen is in focus.
-Slowly move the slide to center the specimen under the lens, if necessary, by nudging it with your fingers. - Adjust the small fine focus knob until the specimen is clearly in focus.
+Move the slide until the specimen is under the objective lens. - Adjust the larger coarse focus knob until the specimen is in focus.
+Slowly move the slide to center the specimen under the lens, nudging it with your fingers if necessary. - Adjust the small fine focus knob until the specimen is clearly in focus.
 Then adjust the diaphragm to get the best lighting.
-Start with the most light and gradually lessen it until the specimen image has clear, sharp contrast. - Scan the slide (right to left and top to bottom) at low power to get an overview of the specimen (nudge the slide very slowly with your fingers).
-Then center the part of the specimen you want to view at higher power. - 9.
-Rotate the nosepiece to the 10x for 100x magnification.
+Start with the most light and gradually decrease until the specimen image has clear, sharp contrast. - Scan the slide (right to left and top to bottom) at low power to get an overview of the specimen (nudge the slide very slowly with your fingers).
+Then center the part of the specimen you want to view at higher power. - Rotate the nosepiece to the 10x for 100x magnification.
 Refocus using the fine focus knob and view your specimen carefully.
-Adjust the diaphragm again until the image has the best contrast.
+Adjust the diaphragm until the image has the best contrast.
 Repeat with the 40x objective for 400x magnification.